 There are exemptions from requiring consent, such as, the tree is dead or dangerous.
 We recommend you get advice first, please contact: Planning services .

-You can be prosecuted, it if is considered that unauthorised works have taken place that were not been authorised.
+You can be prosecuted, if works have taken place that were not been authorised.

 For more about this, please visit: Tree Preservation Orders: A Guide to the Law and Good Practice .

 This is not an exhaustive list and does not guarantee to cover all amending Orders.

 - Town and country planning act 1990 was amended by the Planning and Compensation Act 1991.
 It cannot be relied upon without reference to that Act.
 There may also have been subsequent amending orders (in particular sections 197-214 as amended);

 - Planning and Compensation Act 1991 (section 23) ;

 - Forestry Act 1967 (as amended) ;

 - The Town and Country Planning (Trees) Regulations 1999 (Statutory Instrument No. 1892) .